Skip to content

 (Required) Vehicle info configuration

 Your application must provide the aace.vehicle configuration specified below.
-Amazon uses the vehicle configuration properties for analytics.
+Amazon uses the vehicle configuration properties for analytics and metrics.

 "aace.vehicle": {